jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.addRadioButton(title, name)`
     This will create a RadioButton grouped by the specified title.
     This button will have the value of name.
-    Radio buttons are usually used in groups:
+    Radio buttons are usually used in groups.

 ####Set RadioButtons
 * `.setRadioButton(title, value)`
     This will tick the specified RadioButton.

 * `.setRadioTick(title, tick=True)`
     It is possible to use tick-boxes instead of the classic circular radio-button.
     Setting tick to True will convert all the radio-buttons for this title to tick boxes.

 ####Get RadioButtons
 * `.getRadioButton(title)`